tprasadtp/mkdocs-material-docker/README.md

   mkdocs-minify-plugin
   mkdocs-git-revision-date-localized-plugin
   ```
-- Also, provide a docker image whihc runs as a user with uid 1000
 - ARM64 and ARM7 images
 - This image **DOES NOT** use upstream docker image as its base.